Bam Bam (band)

-Bam Bam was an American pop group, created by the vocalist and multi-instrumentalist Chris Westbrook.
+Bam Bam was an American house and acid house artist, created by the vocalist and multi-instrumentalist Chris Westbrook.

 Biography

-They had mainstream chart success in the United Kingdom during the 1980s with a single entitled "Give It To Me", which was released on the Serious record label.
+They had mainstream chart success in the United Kingdom during the 1980s with a single entitled "Give It to Me", which was released on the Serious record label.
 It entered the UK Singles Chart on March 19, 1988, and reached #65; it was in the chart for two weeks.
 Bam Bam went on to release several more records and remixes, and samples of their work appeared on many other tracks.